awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/itemtracker_dynamodb/Readme.md

 + A Kotlin IDE (this tutorial uses the IntelliJ IDE)
 + Java 1.8 JDK
 + Gradle 6.8 or higher
++ Setup your development environment.
+For more information, see [Setting up the AWS SDK for Kotlin](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/setup.html)

 **Note**: Make sure that you have installed the Kotlin plug-in for IntelliJ.